 "reaching" — reaching forward? up? sideways?

-Without direction + target, the model picks an interpretation and may render mechanically wrong.
+Without a direction and a target, the model picks one interpretation and may render it mechanically wrong.

-How to spot it: verb in prompt has no direction modifier.
+How to spot it: the verb in your prompt has no direction modifier.

 The model has to guess where the action begins and ends.
-If you don’t say “starts standing, ends seated,” it may interpolate wrongly.
+If you don’t say “starts standing, ends seated,” it interpolates between two poses it invented, which is where the “teleport” look comes from.

-How to spot it: prompt has the verb but no description of starting pose or ending state.
+How to spot it: the prompt has the verb but no description of the starting pose or ending state.

-3. Action involves complex physics the model can’t do
+3. Action involves physics the model can’t simulate

-How to spot it: action involves fine fluid / cloth / hand interaction.
+How to spot it: the action involves fine fluid, cloth, or hand interaction.

 4. Multiple actions in one prompt